Aristarkhov/BetaBoilerplate/README.md

 Example of smart beta modeling and portfolio optimization using PCA in MATLAB.
 Real-time data retrieving from Yahoo.Finance through REST API

+**Disclaimer.** This project is made for interview for Sc.
+Beta and does not contain any sensitive/valuable information nor suggests any production solutions.

 Created in MATLAB Version R2020a.

 ## Running